verynifty/ordinals-collections/README.md

-# Crowdsourced Ordinals Collections List
+# Crowdsourced List of Ordinals Collections

 Crowsdourced list of Ordinals Collections for general use.
 This list was originally created for [bitcoin.museum](https://bitcoin.museum)